Killer activation receptor: Types of Killer Activation Receptors

+How do they work?

 KARs can detect a specific type of molecules: MICA and MICB.
 These molecules are in MHC class I of human cells and they are related to cellular stress: this is why MICA and MICB appear in infected or transformed cells but they aren't very common in healthy cells.
-KARs recognise MICA and MICB when they are in a huge proportion and get engaged.
+KARs recognize MICA and MICB when they are in a huge proportion and get engaged.
 This engagement activates the natural killer cell to attack the transformed or infected cells.
 This action can be done in different ways.
 NK can kill directly the hosted cell, it can do it by segregating cytokines, IFN-β and IFN-α, or by doing both things.

-Furthermore, there are other less common ligands, like carbohydrate domains, which are recognised by a group of receptors: C-type lectins (so named because they have calcium-dependent carbohydrates recognition domains).
+There are other less common ligands, like carbohydrate domains, which are recognized by a group of receptors: C-type lectins (so named because they have calcium-dependent carbohydrates recognition domains).

 In addition to lectins, there are other molecules implicated in the activation of NK.
 These additional proteins are: CD2 and CD16.
-The last one works in antibody-mediated recognition.
+The CD16 works in antibody-mediated recognition.

 Finally, there is a group of proteins which are related to the activation in an unknown way.
 These are NKp30, Nkp44 and Nkp46.

-To recapitulate, these ligands activate the NK, as we explained.
-However, before the activation, Killer Inhibition Receptors (KIRs) recognize certain molecules in the MHC class I of the hosted cell and get engaged with them.
+These ligands activate the NK cell, however, before the activation, Killer Inhibition Receptors (KIRs) recognize certain molecules in the MHC class I of the hosted cell and get engaged with them.
 These molecules are typical of healthy cells but some of these molecules are repressed in infected or transformed cells.
 For this reason when the hosted cell is really infected the proportion of KARs engaged with ligands is bigger than the proportion of KIRs engaged with MHC I molecules.
 When this happens the NK is activated and the hosted cell is destroyed.
 On the other hand, if there are more KIRs engaged with MHC class I molecules than KARs engaged with ligands, the NK isn't activated and the suspicious hosted cell remains alive.
-To conclude, we should add that each KAR has its specific KIR and they always work together.
-For instance, the C-type lectins receptors are inhibited by some CD94/NKG2 complex.

-KARs and KIRs: their role in cancer

-One way by which NK cells are able to distinguish between normal and infected or transformed cells is by monitoring the amount of MHC class I molecules cells have on their surface provided both in an infected and in a tumor cell the expression of MHC class I decreases.